20481A5450/WaterQuality-MLApp/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues for bug fixes, feature requests, or any improvements you'd like to propose.
+Feel Free to raise an issue if you face any difficulty in any phase.

 ## Acknowledgements
 - Thanks to the contributors who have helped in developing and testing this application.